calumk/easyport-node-d2xx/README.md

 EasyPort is a GPIO device designed and manufactured by Festo Didactic, for connection to Festo Products using Syslink or Sub-D Connectors.

+This library is designed to be cross-platform (osx/windows/linux) way to read & write data from the Easyport.

+It will also form the basis for another project -> @calumk/easyport-webusb

+> [!NOTE]
+> This specific library uses [FTDI-D2XX](https://github.com/motla/ftdi-d2xx) library.
+>
+> This Library does **NOT** require the ActiveX Driver from Festo Didactic - This is a "standalone" re-implemmentation

+> [!IMPORTANT]
+> This library is designed for educational purposes, and should not be used for saftey-critical systems.

+---

 ## Simple Use